GuglielmoZocca/GPU-Computing-2025-240182/README.md

 ## Directory structure

 In this section, the project's directory structure and the contents of each directory and file are explained:
-* graph_report.ipynb: It is a Jupyter notebook for the compilation of some graph used by the report based on the test
+* graph_report.ipynb: It is a Jupyter notebook for the compilation of some data graph used by the report based on the test
 * matrix: it will contain the matrix used in the test
 * CPU: Directory for the CPU solution
   - makefile